-Finally, employers are now required to contribution 9.85% of total compensation plus the supplemental contribution required under 19-20-609, MCA, of re-employed retirees who are employed in TRS covered positions.
-Pursuant to MCA 19-20-609, the amount shall increase by 1.00% for fiscal year 2014 and increase by 0.10% each fiscal year through 2024 until the total employer contribution is equal to 11.85% of re-employed retiree compensation.
+Finally, MCA 19-20-605 requires each employer to contribute 9.85% of total compensation paid to all reemployed TRS retirees employed in a TRS reportable position.
+Pursuant to MCA 19-20-609, this amount shall increase by 1.00% for fiscal year 2014 and increase by 0.10% each fiscal year through 2024 until the total employer contribution is equal to 11.85% of re-employed retiree compensation.

-The July 1, 2022 actuarial valuation indicates that the current employer rate of 11.86% including the anticipated increases in the employer rate is sufficient to pay the System's normal cost and to amortize the System's Unfunded Actuarial Accrued Liability (UAAL) over a 25-year period.
-The normal cost of 10.87% of pay consists of 2.72% employer contributions and 8.15% employee contributions.
-The remaining contribution of 9.14% plus the previously mentioned cash contributions go toward funding the amortization of the UAAL, which is \$1,891.7 million as of July 1, 2022.
+The July 1, 2024 actuarial valuation indicates that the current employer rate of 11.96% is sufficient to pay the System's normal cost and to amortize the System's Unfunded Actuarial Accrued Liability (UAAL) over a 21-year period.
+The normal cost of 10.76% of pay consists of 2.61% employer contributions and 8.15% employee contributions.
+The remaining contribution of 9.35% plus the previously mentioned cash contributions go toward funding the amortization of the UAAL, which is \$1,808.4 million as of July 1, 2024.